top of page

 BUILDING CONSTRUCTION

-It is believed that nearly all of the brewery structures built in the early 1900s are covered herein, but it is also possible a couple have been omitted due to the gaps in historical evidence.
-If anyone has any information about these omissions, or believes we need to modify or add any descriptions, please contact us
+A diligent effort was made to address each structure built in the early 1900s.
+However, due to the gaps in historical evidence it is possible a couple have been omitted.
+If anyone has any information about any omissions, or believes we need to modify or add any descriptions, please contact us

 Building Summary (1902-13)